kaliscandinavia/Temporary_test_repo_for_Discord_friends/README.md

 # Temporary_test_repo_for_Discord_friends
-# Email_and_password pishing templates for replac deafult content in /ag1/www/
+# Email_and_password phishing templates to replace  with deafult content in /ag1/www/
 - when evil twin attack is running.
 - if user got airgeddon https plugin those themplates will bypass http warnings etc.
 - if not , they at leat also overitte desdult airgeddon text displayed for user after login.